Jakubisek/C-SSG/README.md

    ./cssg 5 *669107*7*55*4359*541*27*46*3205*491*4404006007*590308
    ```

-    With this the program will end the solving process after it finds more than 5 valid solutions. <br>
+    With this the program will end the solving process if it finds more than 5 valid solutions. <br>

    > if you use `0` as the solution limit, the program will try to count **all the possible solutions**
    > this might take a long time with some inputs, so it will probably be necessary to interrupt the program, also none of the found solution will be displayed when this feature is used.